Finding out if your animal is male or female

 As dwarf hamsters are very small it can be difficult to tell which sex they are.

 Chinchillas can usually be kept with a companion of the same sex provided that they have grown up together.
-Either males or females make great pets.
+Either males or females make great animals.